Kash Patel: It’s Time to Fence the FBI’s Money and Force Them to Release Document on Biden Family Dealings

 So he's not just out there just shooting willy-nilly.

-He has done it very methodically.
+He has done this very methodically.

 And now he's at the point where the FBI has for months, if not weeks, but I think it's months, Jan, refused to produce this document.

-They've acknowledged it exists, and they've told the chairman who has oversight constitutionally over the FBI and this investigation that you can't have it.
+And they've told the chairman who has oversight constitutionally over the FBI and this investigation that you can't have it.

 And the reason they're saying is the same, I believe, pretextual farce.